newyorkhack/MTA-GTFS-ADA-Subway-Stations/README.md

 # MTA-GTFS-ADA-Subway-Stations
 MTA/NYCT's stops.txt file was modified to include a column indicating if stations are ADA accessible.

+Please let me know if you use this dataset - I'm working on a broad project on NYC's subway accessibility so would like to see what people can do with this.

 Added two columnns:

 Column K: "ada_tc"